persteenolsen/umbraco-13-starter-one/README.md

 - I optimized the loading CSS and JS in the Master View

 - In web.config I added Rewrite Rule to force HTTP request to HTTPS

+# Custom Error Pages

+- 404 Error Page by web.config and Umbraco

+- 500 Error Page by web.config and 500.html

 # Sync your remote Prod changes to your local Dev